DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 | London fringe                 | £26,948 | £42,780 |
 | The rest of England and Wales | £25,714 | £41,604 |

-In 2020/21, the average salary for a full time teacher was £41,800 - an increase of £1,000 since last year.
+In 2020/21, the average salary for a primary school teacher was £36,900.
+The average salary for a secondary school teacher was £39,900.

 ### Holidays